 It is named after the French town of Pithiviers, where the dish is commonly assumed to originate.
 A Pithivier is a round, enclosed pie made with two disks of puff pastry, with filling stuffed in between.
 Is traditionally decorated with spiral lines drawn from the top outwards with the point of a knife, and scalloping on the edge.
 The gateau pithivier is made with almond cream.
 The savory pithivier version is rather seen as a luxury pie served in special occasions.
 Based on game meat, its composition has endless interpretations.
 I found out that to prevent a soggy bottom pie crust, use pie dough for the bottom and puff pastry for the top.
-To make puff pastry, look up at Classic Puff Pastry Recipe.
+Any puff pastry can be used for this recipe; traditional, inverted and quick puff pastry.

 French duck legs (Optional); save knuckles for confit.
 Lay legs flesh side up onto a shallow dish or baking tray.
 Sprinkle salt, add crushed garlic and thyme.
 Wrap up, and massage it.
 Refrigerated for 12 to 24 hours.
 Marinading duck legs in salt tenderized the meat.
 Rinse duck legs and pat dry.
 Place duck legs in a shallow dish, or large skillet.
 Cover with hot duck fat.
 Cover with parchment and foil or lid.
 Pop in the oven and confit duck legs for 3 hours at 275ºF/135ºC.
 Remove from the oven and let it stand on the stove for an hour.
 Transfer duck confit onto a wire rack to drain.
 Save duck fat and chill; some gelatinous and flavorful brown duck jus will form at the bottom; save it for the duck sauce.
 Shred meat off duck confit.
 Save bones for the sauce.
 Discard small bones, cartilages and leftover skin.
 Reserve duck meat for the montage.